rchakbar/teajusgula/README.md

-# Script bot npm for push dependent
+# Script bot npm for push dependents
 # By github.com/rchakbar